 What is Leadership Coaching?

-Leadership coaching is an emerging field that, unlike executive coaching, isn’t exclusively for senior leaders.
-It’s often provided for all levels of management, high performers, and anyone in between who has the will and commitment to advance.
+Professional leadership coaching is an emerging field that isn’t just reserved for senior leaders.
+It’s for leaders at all levels – anyone with the will and commitment to advance.

-Leadership coaching is a more holistic form of development, as it focuses on behaviors that allow leaders at any level develop skills that help them influence outcomes and inspire others.
-Leadership skills can be thought of in the following three domains: leading self, leading others, and leading the organization.
-Leadership coaching also emphasizes self-awareness, communication, and cultivating behaviors that promote connection and engagement.
+A leadership development coach provides a holistic approach.
+They focus on helping clients develop skills to influence outcomes and inspire others.
+Leadership skills can fall into three domains: leading self, leading others, and leading the organization.
+Coaching leadership development emphasizes self-awareness, communication, connection, and engagement.

-The following are often focus areas in leadership coaching programs:
+The following are often focus areas in professional leadership coaching programs:

 - Exposure to blind spots that, left unchecked, could be career derailers